cduvallet/cduvallet.github.io/_pages/consulting.md

 author_profile: true
 ---

-I am available for consulting for early-stage startups.
+I am available for part-time consulting, with a focus on early-stage startups.
 If you're interested in exploring if there's a fit, email me at cduvallet@gmail.com and we'll talk!

 ## Hiring support

 Hiring effectively is one of the most important things an early startup needs to do.

 I can help you develop hiring processes that support your hiring strategy.
-I'm also available to help you with the actual hiring: taking phone screens, serving on interview panels, etc. I'm skilled at evaluating data scientists, computational scientists (biologists, chemists, epidemiologists, etc), software engineers, research scientists, people managers, and higher-level leaders.
+I'm skilled at evaluating data scientists, computational scientists (biologists, chemists, epidemiologists, etc), software engineers, research scientists, people managers, and higher-level leaders.
 You can read about my hiring approaches on [my substack](https://claireduvallet.substack.com/t/hiring).

 ## Early employee peer coach & advisor